 Not Applicable.

-Risk Management considerations:
+Risk Management c onsiderations:

 Not Applicable.

-Financial/Budget Implications:
+Financial/Budget Im iplications:

 Not Applicable.

 Policy Implications:

 Not Applicable.

-Regional Significance:
+Regional Significan ce:

 Not Applicable.

-Sustainability Implications:
+Sustainability Implie cations:

 Not Applicable.

 Consultation:

-A consultation plan has been developed to ensure that the Plan captures current issues trends and concerns.
+A consultation plan trends and concerns. has been developed to ensure that the Plan captures current issues

 COMMENT

-Attachment 1 Minutes of the Seniors Interests Advisory Committee Meeting held on the strategic directions being developed for older people in the City.

-Committee participation in the Seniors Plan 2004 - 2008 review and consultation process assists in ensuring that seniors are adequately represented in the planning processes and
+assists in ensuring the ion in the Seniors Plan 2004 - 2008 review and consultation process hat seniors are adequately represented in the planning processes and as being developed for older people in the City.

+ATTACHMENTS

-3 October 2007
+Attachment 1 Minutes of the Seniors Interests Advisory Committee Meeting held or 3 October 2007

+VOTING REQUIREM IENTS

-That Council NOTES the unconfirmed minutes of the Seniors Interests Advisory Committee held on 3 October 2007 forming Attachment 1 to this Report.
+That Council NOTES the unconfirmed minutes of the Seniors Interests Advisory Committee held on 3 October 2007 forming Attachment 1 to Report CJ255-11/07.